rohanharrison/blackjack/README.md

 # Software
 IDE: Visual Studio

-Front: D3, Dojo, Jade, CSS, Javascript
+Front: Jade, CSS, Javascript

 Back/Framework: Node.js, MongoDB, Express, Jade, client-sessions, bcryptjs

 # Description

 This is a blackjack game built with Node.js, MongoDB.
-We used Dojo/D3, Javascript, CSS, and Jade Templating for our front-end.
+Using Javascript, CSS, and Jade Templating for our front-end.